Natural Hormones and Menopause

 - Worsened uterine fibroids and endometriosis

 Practitioners and women choose natural estrogen products over conventional products because they believe a natural product is unadulterated or pure, estriol has characteristics that make it a more suitable estrogen for supplementation, and there is greater control over dosage and formulation.
-Natural estrogen formulations are usually tri-estrogens (80% estriol, 10% estradiol, and 10% estrone) and provide 2.5 mg total estrogens.
-Bi-estrogens (80% estriol and 20% estradiol) are becoming more popular due to concerns estrone may increase cancer risk.
+Natural estrogen formulations are usually tri-estrogens (80 percent estriol, 10 percent estradiol, and 10 percent estrone) and provide 2.5 mg total estrogens.
+Bi-estrogens (80 percent estriol and 20 percent estradiol) are becoming more popular due to concerns estrone may increase cancer risk.
 It is important for any woman with an intact uterus who is taking estrogen to also take progesterone to protect the uterus from hyperplasia (cell proliferation) and uterine cancer.

 When female hormones are mentioned, most women immediately think of estrogen.
 However, progesterone is as important during the menstruation years and as beneficial during the menopausal years.
 Levels of progesterone actually decline faster than estrogen levels in the perimenopausal years, which results in irregular menses, mood swings, vaginal dryness, and hot flashes.
 For this reason, progesterone is often preferred over estrogen as the initial hormone replacement treatment for menopausal symptoms.